Public Hearing - P&Z - NewsBreak

 Notice is hereby given that a public hearing will be held by the Planning and Zoning Board/Local Planning Agency on November 2, 2022, and by the City Council on December 6, 2022, both to be held at 6:00 p.m., in the City Hall Council Chambers, 120 Malabar Road SE, Palm Bay, Florida, for the purpose of considering the following case(s):

-A Zoning change from AU, Agricultural (Brevard County) to a CC, Community Commercial District
+A Final Development Plan to allow a proposed PUD for a total of 398 residential units called Everlands Phase II (NE Quad)

-Tax Parcel 500, Section 21, Township 28, Range 36, Brevard County, Florida, containing approximately 13.96 acres.
-Located north of and adjacent to Emerson Drive NW, in the vicinity east of St. Johns Heritage Parkway NW
+Tax Parcel 252 and a Portion of Tax Parcel 1, Section 21, Township 28, Range 36, Brevard County, Florida, containing approximately 143.73 acres. west of and adjacent to St. Johns Heritage parkway NW, in the vicinity north of Emerson Drive NW

 **Indicates quasi-judicial request(s).